-More than 40 years later, an innovative study identified the associated neuropathology in the post-mortem brain tissue of retired boxers26.
-They described a neuropathology with cerebral atrophy, neurofibrillary and astrocytic tangles distinct from other neurodegenerative diseases.
-Further autopsy studies observed this neuropathology not only in boxers and soldiers but also in circus acrobats, American football players, a wrestler, military veterans, autistic patients, a physically abused victim and an epileptic^{56,60,69-71}; which further broadened the affected population to other contact sports and individuals who sustained severe TBI as well.
+More than 40 years later, an innovative study identified the associated neuropathology in post-mortem brain tissue of retired boxers24.
+They identified a neuropathology, with cerebral atrophy, neurofibrillary and astrocytic tangles, distinct from other neurodegenerative diseases.

-As a consequence of the distinctive neuropathology and to cluster the neuropathological findings in this cohort, the term chronic traumatic encephalopathy (CTE) was adopted.
-An estimated prevalence of 17% of former boxers who sustained a concussion developed CTE79, while approximately 40-50% of those, in the general population, who sustained a traumatic brain injury may present with neurological impairments and neurodegeneration42.
-However, the exact incidence of CTE in sport and the general population is currently unknown.
+Consequently, the term chronic traumatic encephalopathy (CTE) was adopted, with an estimated prevalence of 17% in former boxers who had sustained a concussion71.

-Post-mortem autopsy reports and clinical histories of former athletes, military veterans, and psychiatric patients who sustained brain injuries or were exposed to frequent head impacts; all display a distinct neuropathology which has become characteristic of CTE.
+Importantly, approximately, 40-50% of individuals from the general population who sustained a traumatic brain injury may present with neurological impairments and neurodegeneration38.
+However, the exact incidence of CTE in sport and the general population is still currently unknown.

+Post-mortem autopsy reports and clinical history of former athletes, military veterans, and psychiatric patients who sustained brain injuries or were exposed to frequent head impacts, display a distinct neuropathology which has become characteristic of CTE^{52,56,62-64}.
 The gross pathology of CTE is distinguished by the location of cerebral atrophy, including sections of the cerebral hemispheres, temporal lobe, thalamus and brainstem.
-The microscopic degeneration of neurofibrillary and glial tangles is spread predominantly in the superficial cortical layers with irregular distribution in the frontal and temporal cortices.
+The microscopic degeneration of neurofibrillary and glial tangles is spread predominantly in the superficial cortical layers and irregularly in the frontal and temporal cortices.

-CTE is a slow, progressive tauopathy with deposits of hyperphosphorylated tau protein and rarely, the diffuse amyloid plaques^{56,60}.
-Additionally, TDP-43 proteinopathy was identified in athletes with CTE-associated pathology59.
+CTE is a slow, progressive tauopathy with deposits of hyperphosphorylated tau protein and rarely, the diffuse amyloid plaques^{52,56}.
+Additionally, TDP-43 proteinopathy was identified in athletes with CTE-associated pathology55.

-The clinical signs of CTE vary between individuals and are broadly categorised into speech, memory, behavioural and motor abnormalities56.
-Some aspects of CTE pathology (e.g. cerebral atrophy and neurofibrillary tangles) and clinical signs (e.g. poor speech and memory) are similar to Alzheimer's disease and some other neurodegenerative diseases^{4,34,40}.
+The clinical signs of CTE vary between individuals and are broadly categorised into speech, memory, behavioural and motor abnormalities52.
+Some aspects of CTE pathology (e.g. cerebral atrophy and neurofibrillary tangles) and clinical signs (e.g. poor speech and memory) are similar to Alzheimer's disease and some other neurodegenerative diseases^{4,32,36}.

-The mechanisms of damage that occur after a concussion can partly be attributed to the dysregulation of cerebral protein metabolism, elevated release of excitatory neurotransmitters and ischemia-inducing neuronal death^{7,43}.
-The insult to the brain elicits hyperactivation of brain regions causing a metabolic imbalance, which further creates an environment for dysregulated deposition of proteins (e.g. hyperphosphorylated tau) and release of inflammatory markers to assist in healing^{7,86,91}.
-The combination of hyperactivation, metabolic imbalance and protein deposition becomes toxic, possibly leading to neuronal cell death and the associated neurocognitive impairment (Figure 1).
-The neuropathology and adverse clinical signs of CTE could possibly be attributed to this cascade of toxicity.
+The mechanisms of damage that occur after a concussion can partly be attributed to the dysregulation of cerebral protein metabolism, elevated release of excitatory neurotransmitters, release of inflammatory markers and ischemia-inducing neuronal death^{7,39}.
+The neuropathology and adverse clinical signs associated with CTE could possibly be attributed to this cascade of toxicity.